SlongLiu/mycv-v2/_pages/about.md

 I was a summer intern at [Microsoft Research, Redmond]() in June to Septemeber, under the supervision of [Dr. Chunyuan Li](https://chunyuan.li/) and [Dr. Hao Cheng](https://sites.google.com/site/hcheng2site).
 I have a close coorpation with [Dr. Jianwei Yang](https://jwyang.github.io/) as well.

 My research interest includes computer vision, object detection, and multi-modal learning.

+Contact me with my email: slongliu86 AT gmail.com or liusl20 AT mails.tsinghua.edu.cn